zfih/twitch_bot_list/README.md

 !filesay https://raw.githubusercontent.com/zfih/twitch_bot_list/main/list1.txt
 !filesay https://raw.githubusercontent.com/zfih/twitch_bot_list/main/list2.txt
 ```

+I have not tried this with other bots like StreamLabs or Nightbot, so I don't know the requirements of these.

 ## Help out
 To add name make a pull request with the bot names or dm me your list on discord @ zfih#0666